 Oh, and because this is Germany — yeah — you can drink inside the Zoo.
 Alcohol is totally allowed, so bring a huge bottle of hooch, a case of beer for backup and then go point at the monkeys and laugh.
 We even saw a bachelorette party toting a suitcase full of brew doggies, and they brought it with them on the boat tour!
 God damn I love this country.

 Anyway, we hope you enjoy this video, but even more importantly, we hope you can visit the Hannover Zoo in person!
 You’ll love it!

-And for more information about the incredible Hannover Zoo itself, check out www.zoo-hannover.de
+For more information about the incredible Hannover Zoo, check out www.zoo-hannover.de

 If you liked this post, please follow our blog by entering your email address in the E-Mail Subscription field on the right of this page.
 You’ll receive future posts directly in your inbox!
 No spam, ever!
 You can also follow us on Twitter and Facebook.